augustinmuyl/npx-profile/README.md

 ## NPX Profile

-You can access the npx card by running the following command:
+You can access the card by running the following command:

 ```bash
 npx amuyl